oracle-livelabs/pts/ai-vector-search-fundamentals/5-image-search/image_search.md

     ![rock climbing image](images/rock_climber.png)

 3. Lastly, let's search for waterfalls, but let's add a twist.
-We will add a twist and join to the PARKS table so we can include the park location details:
+We will add a join to the PARKS table so we can include the park location details:

     ```
     <copy>